← All Blogs

 Primary Beneficiary: Fishing Communities, Environment

 MANTA is a unique Vietnamese NGO blending environmental conservation with watersports.
-Based in Nha Trang, they train local fishermen as watersports instructors, providing both alternative income and environmental education.
+Based in Nha Trang, they train local fishermen as watersports instructors, providing both an alternative income and environmental education.
 This creative approach helps protect Vietnam’s coastlines while uplifting livelihoods.
+They also create opportunities for those looking to volunteer in Vietnam, especially in community-driven conservation and skill-building initiatives.
 It’s a standout example from the list of NGOs in Vietnam working at the intersection of community and conservation.

 4. Caritas Da Lat